hoangphu7122002/Petri-Net/README.md

 # Petri-Net
 This is my team's project of which i am the team leader.
 Hope you can enjoy reading and refer to it.
-Report: .pdf
-Web: .html
+Free comfortable to reuse my team code